 Rasmussen College prohibits the possession of weapons of any kind inside campus buildings.
-Prohibited items include but are not limited to firearms, BB/pellet guns, slingshots, paint guns, arrows, swords, and knives other than cooking utensils and utility/pocket knives with a blade length of 3 inches or less.
+Prohibited items include but are not limited to firearms, BB/pellet guns, slingshots, paint guns, arrows, swords and knives other than cooking utensils and utility/pocket knives with a blade length of 3 inches or less.
+Prohibited items include weapons that are loaded or unloaded, functioning or non-functioning, and anything that could be perceived as a weapon, including toys and weapons used for decorative, display and/or simulation purposes.
 This policy applies to all staff, faculty, students and visitors with the exception of licensed peace officers and law enforcement/security agents as allowed by applicable statute.
-The approved storage and use of weapons for training purposes as part of a School of Justice Studies program is also permitted.
+The approved storage and use of weapons for training purposes as part of a School of Justice Studies program is permitted.
 This policy includes both campus buildings and offsite events sponsored and controlled by the College including graduation ceremonies, internships, and clinical sites.
-This policy does not include Rasmussen College parking lots, where weapons are allowed to be stored in private vehicles unless prohibited by a separate parking ramp owner/operator.
+This policy does not include Rasmussen College parking lots, where weapons are allowed to be stored in private vehicles unless prohibited by a separate parking facility owner or operator.
 Rasmussen policy defers to agency/site-specific rules regarding School of Justice Studies training facilities.